The 30 Best Foods for Fiber

 It helps fill you up, can clean you out, and makes achieving your weight loss goals a whole lot easier—we're talking about foods with fiber.

-Adequate fiber intake is essential to a balanced diet, especially when you're on track to drop a jean size or two by summertime.
-But thanks to the highly-refined, modern American diet, many people aren't getting enough of the nutrient.
+Thanks to the highly-refined, modern American diet, many people aren't getting enough of one of the most important nutrients.
 Without enough fiber, you'll experience dips in energy, difficulty losing weight, and also have a greater risk for heart disease.

 Believe it or not, this Bugs Bunny favorite can actually increase feelings of fullness post-snacking—much more than any pretzel sticks can.
-One small carrot contains on average 1.4 grams of fiber, so throw a bunch in a small baggie and pull them out mid-afternoon when the munchies kick in.
+Throw a bunch in a small baggie and pull them out mid-afternoon when the munchies kick in.
 For more healthy snack ideas, try these 40 Healthy Snack Ideas to Keep You Slim.

 With 5 grams of fiber per serving, starting your day with a hearty bowl of oatmeal is sure to set you on the right track.
 A study published in the Nutrition Journal found that participants who consumed oatmeal on a regular basis experienced a drop in bad cholesterol (and waist size!) due to their increased fiber intake.

-You may think that lunchtime salad is stuffing you full of fiber, but Jessica Crandall, a Denver-based RD, Certified Diabetes Educator, and National Spokesperson for the Academy of Nutrition and Dietetics suggests otherwise.
-"Although salad has a lot of antioxidants and vitamins in it, it's not that high in fiber," Crandall says.
-"Salad add-ons like bell peppers, cucumbers, and celery are much better sources of fiber."
+"Although salad has a lot of antioxidants and vitamins in it, they usually don't have that much fiber," says Jessica Crandall, a Denver-based RD, Certified Diabetes Educator, and National Spokesperson for the Academy of Nutrition and Dietetics.
+"Salad add-ons like bell peppers, cucumbers, and celery are much better sources."

-Anything with greater than 5 grams of fiber per serving is considered a high fiber food.
+Anything with greater than 5 grams of fiber per serving is considered high.
 One ounce of chia seeds has double that amount!
 Sprinkle a spoonful of these nutrient-rich seeds into smoothies, yogurt, or on top of salads to boost your fiber intake and reap the digestive benefits.
 We've also curated the Best Chia Seed Recipes on Instagram for even more ideas!

 Although they're not quite at chia seed status, whole flaxseeds offer up 5.6 grams per two tablespoons—which is actually more than those two bites of broccoli can claim.
 Use them just as you would chia seeds by sprinkling over salads or mixing into yogurt for a super-satiating snack.